FedeDP/libmodule/Samples/README.md

     $ make $target

 where $target matches the name of the subfolder for your desired example.
+Please note that libmodule's correct includes are <module/module{s}.h>.
+In this examples <module{s}.h> are used as rpath is forced through makefile.

 ## Easy example